 Plantar fasciitis can be caused by a number of factors, including poor footwear, weight gain, overpronation, biomechanical abnormalities, and specific muscle weakness and tightness, as well as work and lifestyle factors.
 The condition itself is created by repetitive and excessive stress through the plantar fascia, which creates micro-tears that are unable to heal at a rate that is faster than the damage is occurring.
 This causes degeneration and inflammation of the plantar fascia, causing pain in the base of the heel.
 The plantar fascia is like a rubber band – it will stretch out and contract during walking.
 However, if it becomes overworked, it will eventually tear and lead to pain.

 Heel spurs are a common complication with plantar fasciitis.
-In response to the constant pressure being placed through the plantar fascia onto the heel, the body replies by laying down extra bone tissue, in order to strengthen the structure.
+In response to the constant pressure being placed through onto the heel, the body replies by laying down extra bone tissue, in order to strengthen the structure.
 Not all heel spurs are painful, but they do indicate an underlying response by the body to poor biomechanics and stress reactions through the heel area.
 Heel spurs are indicative of plantar fascia problems, but they’re not a cause of pain – in fact, shaving the heel spur doesn’t always resolve any pain at all.

 Achilles tendinopathy is the most common cause of pain at the back of the heel.
 In a similar process, degeneration and injury of the Achilles tendon is caused by excessive and repetitive stress.
 The main causes are similar to plantar fasciitis, including poor biomechanics, overpronation, poor footwear, weak calf and foot muscles, weight gain and changes in exercise or work habits.